Fourmile Creek (Pennsylvania): Geology and Geography

+Fourmile Creek has eroded through glacial and lake sediments and into the underlying bedrock, which consists mainly of shale from the Devonian period interbedded with sandstone and siltstone.

 In its upper reaches, Fourmile Creek flows through a relatively narrow valley that is 30 ft deep.
 There is slide rock in the valley.

 Fourmile Creek has an elevation of 574 ft above sea level.

 History

 Since 2007, improvements have been undertaken to improve steelhead spawning in Fourmile Creek and provide better fishing access.
 As of 2011, two aluminum fishways have been added to allow steelhead trout to bypass river obstacles and improve access to their spawning grounds.
 In 2012, a golf course adjacent to these improvements finalized legal easements granting public access to the fishways via their private property.